cardano-foundation/CIPs/CIP-0100/README.md

   - `references`
     - An array of objects
     - Each object specifies a `@type`, which is either "GovernanceMetadata" or "Other"
+    - Each object specifies a unique integer `index` field value which increases without gaps from `0`.
+This is to act as a unique referable ID which can be mentioned in via other fields
     - Each object specifies a `label`, which serves as a human readable display name
     - Each object specifies a `uri`; when the type is set to "GovernanceMetadata", the URI should point to another CIP-0100 compliant document
+    - Each object MAY have a OPTIONAL `uriHash` object.
+      - Each object MUST have a `hashAlgo` field.
+To indicate what hashing algorithm is being used.
+      - Each object MUST have a `hash` field.
+To show the hash digest of the content at the URI.
   - `comment`
     - Freeform text attached to the metadata; richer structures for justifying the transaction this is attached to is left to future CIPs
     - Tooling authors SHOULD emphasize that these comments represent the *authors* views, and may contain bias.